 1. Pre-Application Meeting.
 A pre-application meeting with MRA staff is required.
 Staff will review the process and schedule for the project, and outline the steps for the City Council's consideration.
+Applicants should bring a conceptual site plan, renderings or elevations, and a completed draft of points earned under the Community Benefits Matrix.
 Staff will review the specific project, its eligibility for an RTA, advise the applicant of areas that could present problems, and suggest meetings with neighborhood groups, policy makers or City departments that may be needed.
-MRA staff will provide a summary of the pre-application meeting within 72 hours.
+MRA staff will provide a summary of the pre-application meeting within three business days.
 This summary should be submitted with the application as documentation of this meeting.
+Staff are available to discuss the program to answer preliminary questions prior to the official Pre-Application Meeting.